speedlight/dotified/vim/bundle/YouCompleteMe/README.md

     version of Vim with Python support.

 2.  **Install YCM** with [Vundle][] (or [Pathogen][], but Vundle is a better idea).
-With Vundle, this would mean adding a `Bundle 'Valloric/YouCompleteMe'` line to your [vimrc][].
+With Vundle, this would mean adding a `Plugin 'Valloric/YouCompleteMe'` line to your [vimrc][].

+    If you don't install YCM with Vundle, make sure you have run `git submodule update --init --recursive` after checking out the YCM repository (Vundle will do this for you) to fetch YCM's dependencies.

 3. [Complete this step ONLY if you care about semantic completion support for C-family languages.
 Otherwise it's not neccessary.]